reduxjs/redux-templates/packages/rtk-app-structure-example/README.md

 This slimmed-down version of [the Redux Toolkit template for Vite](https://github.com/reduxjs/redux-templates/tree/master/packages/vite-template-redux) shows the standard app structure and store setup for Redux Toolkit, TypeScript, and React.

-It's used in the ["Redux Essentials" tutorial Part 2]() as an embeddable CodeSandbox to help teach Redux app structure.
+It's used in the ["Redux Essentials" tutorial Part 2](https://redux.js.org/tutorials/essentials/part-2-app-structure) as an embeddable CodeSandbox to help teach Redux app structure.

 ## Scripts

 - `dev`/`start` - start dev server and open browser
 - `build` - build for production
 - `preview` - locally preview production build
-- `test` - launch test runner

 ## Inspiration